Join experts to dive deep into IaC security and governance on August 27

 3. Ignore rules: You can specify rules that should be ignored for specific files or directories.
 This can be useful when certain rules are not applicable to your infrastructure code or when you intentionally want to exclude certain files from being checked.

 4. Plugin configuration: TFLint supports plugins that provide additional rules or functionality.
-Specific plugins can be enabled or disabled in this file, and their respective options set accordingly.
+This file allows you to enable or disable specific plugins and set their respective options accordingly.

 How to install TFLint